 Reykjadalur Valley is an active geothermal area famed for its hot spring river near Reykjavik.
 It’s located close to the town of Hveragerði in South Iceland.
 Relax in Reykjadalur’s hot spring thermal river after an hour-long hike through top Icelandic nature!

 A hiking trail found not far from Hveragerði will take you 3.5 km through majestic mountain scenery and hot spring areas towards Iceland’s hot spring river at Reykjadalur.
 Bathing in the hot river will surely relax and rejuvenate those tired muscles.

 Rest in the shallow water and take your time to absorb the spectacular natural vistas which surround you – allow Icelandic nature to work its magic upon you!

 Our Hot Spring Hunt Tour includes a 45-minute mountain hike up to the Reykjadalur Valley.
-In the place where the hot spring blends with the cold spring you will have the perfect opportunity to bathe in the river.
-Basking in warm water in a natural river, surrounded by a magnificent landscape is very special.
-Finally, with memories and photos to treasure, you make your way back to Hveragerði.
+In the area where the hot spring blends with the cold, you’ll have the perfect opportunity to bathe in the river.

-Reykjadalur is an interesting and quite descriptive name which is a blend of two words: “reykja”, which means smoke, and “dalur”, meaning valley.
+Reykjadalur is an interesting name that’s a blend of two words: “reykja,” which means “smoke,” and “dalur,” meaning “valley.”
 With the plumes of steam rising from the earth being visible over long distances it is no wonder that this valley is so named!
 Nearby Hveragerði is sometimes said to be the hot spring capital of the world.